cwb14/PrinTE/README.md

 With the burn-in genome created, Phase 2 specifies how to evolve it across generations.
 PrinTE implements two approaches for TE evolution:

-1. **Fixed rates** – constant TE insertion and deletion rates per base of the genome per generation.
+1. **Fixed rates** – constant TE insertion and deletion rates **per base of the genome per generation**.
-2. **Variable rates** – insertion and deletion rates depend on the TE landscape of the previous generation.
+2. **Variable rates** – The **per base per generation** insertion and deletion rates depend on the TE landscape of the previous generation.

 In both approaches, PrinTE dynamically updates the TE library:
 - Only **intact TEs** are eligible for insertion into the next generation.
+Accumulated mutations are inherited to the transposed copy.
 - The exception is when `--birth_rate` is specified (Variable approach), which allows reintroduction of TEs from the original library.

 ---